bed bug removal tips

 - Rusty red stains on bed sheets or mattresses caused by crushed bed bugs.

 - Toss bedding and clothes into the dryer at the highest temperature setting for best pest control results.
-Just washing these items generally won't kill bed bugs.
+Just washing these items generally won't get rid of bed bugs.

-- Heat infested articles and/or areas to at least 113 degrees Fahrenheit (45 degrees C) for one hour.
+- Heat articles or areas infested with bed bugs to at least 113 degrees Fahrenheit (45 degrees C) for one hour.

 - Cold treatments - below 0 degrees F (-19 C) for at least four days.
-Home freezers usually aren't cold enough to reliably kill bed bugs.
+Home freezers usually aren't cold enough to reliably get rid of bed bugs.

-- Encase the mattress, box spring, and pillow in dust or allergen preventing covers to both trap bed bugs and help detect infestations.
+- Encase the mattress, box spring, and pillows in dust or allergen preventing covers to both trap bed bugs and help detect infestations.

-- Use the Environmental Protection Agency (EPA) Bed Bug Product Search Tool to find a pesticide product that meets your needs.
+- Use the Environmental Protection Agency (EPA) Bed Bug Product Search Tool to find a pest control product that meets your needs.
 There are more than 300 products registered by the EPA for use against bed bugs - the vast majority of which can be used by consumers.

-The Bed Bug Registry is a free, public database of user-submitted bed
+The Bed Bug Registry is a free, public database of user-submitted reports of bed

 the site has collected about 20,000 reports covering 12,000 locations.